NIFTy-PPL/J-UBIK/paper/paper.md

 law or to describe the correlation structure in the spectral direction by a Wiener process.
 The structure of the previous model is in any case coded, so that further dimensions and descriptions of the correlation structures can be changed.
-Figures [Figure 1](#fig:sky) - [Figure 3](#fig:extended) show an example of a simulated X-ray sky in UBIK as sampled from a corresponding generative prior model.
+Figures [Figure 1](#fig:sky) - [Figure 3](#fig:extended) show an example of a simulated X-ray sky in J-UBIK as sampled from a corresponding generative prior model.
 Here the sky contains 2 components, where one is spatially uncorrelated, simulating the points, and one is spatially correlated, simulating extended structures.
 The model has three energy bins, for which the power law behaviour is